 This is similar to our approach at Tactile Communications.
 We know that being DeafBlind is tough, but when you experience and internalize lessons and skills first hand with other DeafBlind people, they are more likely to become an integral part of who you are.

 Historically, training centers have not been well adapted to the needs of DeafBlind people.
 Instruction is often modeled on HearingBlind approaches, which assume a preference for auditory learning.
 Auditory cues are then relayed through a sign language interpreter.
 This results in a learning environment that is lacking the kinds of tactile cues that facilitate learning for DeafBlind people.
 Most individuals leave with major gaps in their training after spending unnecessary amounts of time trying to learn.
-Touch is the natural, innate way for DeafBlind individuals to learn, and Tactile American Sign Language (TASL) is our natural language.
+Touch is the natural, innate way for DeafBlind individuals to learn, and the protactile language is our natural language.
 It is time to raise the bar; there is no limit to what we can learn if we are willing to change the style of instruction we use.

 DeafBlind people know what it is like to be DeafBlind—no one else can truly capture the experience.
-They have been there, had the same frustrations and trials, they have found solutions, and they have become self-reliant.
+The DeafBlind people you will be working with at TC have been there, had the same frustrations and trials as you have, they have found solutions, and they have become self-reliant.
 These experiences have made them into teachers, and they are ready to share their knowledge as part of our integrated, community-based training program.

 To be in the community is to learn from the community.
 Tactile Communications is more than a training center; it is a gateway into a rich and quickly growing network of DeafBlind people across the country who have wisdom and insight to offer each other and the world.
 As the award-winning author John Lee Clark says, “Its an exciting time to be DeafBlind.”
 We couldn't agree more and we want you to be a part of it.